8 Best Golf Balls For Mid Handicappers – 2024 Reviews & Buying Guide

 Woods and irons are one thing, but the golf ball you use can make a surprisingly big difference as to how well you play on the course.

 When it comes to mid handicappers, it’s difficult to generalize them.
 Some swing slow, some swing fast, some need more spin, and some need less spin.
-The best generalization we can give is that they have low-to-mid swing speeds and are looking for an affordable ball with good all-around performance.
+However, on the average, they perhaps have low-to-mid swing speeds and are looking for an affordable ball with good all-around performance.

 For this reason, mid handicappers often perform best with low or mid compression balls built for distance and greenside spin rather than shotmaking precision.
 Of course, not all mid handicappers fall into this category, and hence some will do better with a higher-compression Tour-level ball.